-While filming The Bad Batch in Niland, CA Keanu Reeves stayed in Brawley, CA. He was frequently spotted at various locations in Brawley including Starbucks, Von's, and Snap Fitness taking pictures with the locals and reenacting some of his movie roles.
+While filming this movie in Niland, California, Keanu Reeves stayed in Brawley, California.
+He was frequently spotted at various locations in Brawley, including Starbucks, Von's, and Snap Fitness taking pictures with the locals, and reenacting some of his movie roles.

-Much of the filming was done in Bombay Beach, CA. Which is "technically" still part of Niland, CA. and many locals were cast as extras in the film.
+Much of the filming was done in Bombay Beach, California.
+Which is "technically" still part of Niland, California, and many locals were cast as extras in the film.

 To edit a trivia item, tap it